Cow Ghee vs Buffalo Ghee: Benefits, Nutrition & Which Is Better? (2026)

 Cow ghee is also widely used in Ayurveda for Panchakarma therapies and to balance Vata and Pitta doshas.

-Buffalo Ghee Benefits
+Buffalo Ghee Benefits:

 1. Boosts energy and stamina